DRILLSENSE

 Presentation and objectives:

-Tunnel construction is currently one of the most active fields in civil engineering and construction.
-The growing need for infrastructures and the need for these infrastructures to be compatible with the orderly use of spaces or the non-interference with normal surface activity means that the number of tunnels excavated, their dimensions and depths are gradually increasing.
+Tunnel construction is currently one of the most active fields within civil engineering and construction.
+The growing need for infrastructures and the need for these infrastructures to be compatible with the orderly use of the spaces or the non-interference with the normal activity on the surface means that the number of tunnels excavated, their dimensions and their depth are gradually increasing.

-However, the construction of tunnels is a highly costly activity, which together with the increase in their technical complexity, makes the study of tunneling processes and their cost control a constant activity.
-Throughout the last decades, in parallel to the increase of the tunnelling activity, technical solutions aimed at improving the manufacturing processes and costs have been investigated and produced.
+However, the construction of tunnels is a highly costly activity , which together with the increasing technical complexity of the itself, makes the study of tunneling processes and cost control of them a constant activity.
+Throughout the last decades, parallel to the increase in tunneling activity, research has been carried out and produced technical solutions aimed at improving the processes and costs of manufacturing.

-One of the most common tunnel construction techniques is the “New Austrian Tunneling Method” (NATM).
-In this method, the excavation is usually carried out by controlled blasting based on augers inserted in previously drilled holes.
-The number, orientation and depth of these holes, as well as the explosive charge, determine the volume of rock blasted and the dimensions of the cavity obtained with each blast.
-These dimensions must be as close as possible to the theoretical volume required.
+One of the most common tunnel construction techniques is the "New Austrian Tunneling Method" (NATM) .
+In it, the excavation is usually carried out by controlled blasting based on augers inserted in previously drilled holes.
+The number, orientation and depth of such holes, as well as the explosive charge, will determine the volume of rock blasted and the dimensions of the cavity obtained with each blast.
+These dimensions should be as close as possible to the theoretical volume required.

-A lower volume of overburden than necessary will require a manual pitting operation, which is costly, both technically and economically, and will also cause a delay in the progress of the work.
+A lower volume than necessary will require a manual pitting operation, which is costly, both technically and economically, and will also delay the progress of the works.

-On the other hand, a larger overhang than necessary will increase the volume of the support structure, since this structure is designed with a fixed internal tunnel dimension, filling with concrete the existing gap between it and the original material.
-Thus, a larger gap will imply a greater need for concrete backfill, in addition to generating a greater volume of blasting waste to be removed, again involving an increase in costs both economically and temporarily.
+On the other hand, a larger overhang than necessary will increase the volume of the supporting structure, since this structure is designed with a fixed internal tunnel dimension, filling with concrete the existing gap between it and the original material.
+Thus, a larger hole will imply a greater need for concrete filler , in addition to generating a greater volume of blasting waste to be removed, again involving an increase in costs both economically and temporarily .

-This problem makes it necessary to monitor the drills performed in order to know their trajectory.
-This allows the blasting plan (amount of explosive required) to be adjusted according to the actual versus theoretical geometry.
-However, the measurement is made after the drilling, which means a delay in the work and no corrective actions can be taken while drilling.
+This problem makes it necessary to monitor the holes drilled, in order to know the trajectory of the holes.
+This makes it possible to adjust the blasting plan (amount of explosive required) on depending on the actual geometry versus the theoretical geometry.
+However, the measure is performed after drilling, which means a delay in the work and not being able to take corrective actions while drilling.

 The objectives to be achieved in the project are:

-• O1: Design a measurement system capable of reconstructing the trajectory followed by the drill bit during drilling for automatic or semi-automatic deviation detection.
+• O1: Design a measurement system capable of reconstructing the trajectory followed by the auger during drilling for deviation detection in an automatic or semi-automatic way .

 TOTAL PROJECT BUDGET: 1,021,432 EUROS